Residency in Medical Physics

 About the Program

 The residency is a two-year program that emphasizes clinical excellence and professional development in radiation oncology physics.
 The expected activities, objectives, and assessments to be completed during the residency are well-defined and are presented to incoming residents upon their arrival.
-The residency includes didactic courses but the majority of time is spent in “hands-on” clinical rotations.
+Didactic courses are available to residents but the majority of time is spent in “hands-on” clinical rotations.
 Residents are expected to become an integral part of the Department of Radiation Oncology, performing clinical duties while interacting closely with the entire faculty and staff in a collegial manner.

-The physics faculty works closely with 16 radiation oncologists and eight medical residents who provide services to more than 140 patients per day.
+The physics faculty works closely with 18 radiation oncologists and 10 medical residents who provide services to more than 140 patients per day.
 Medical physics faculty also collaborate closely with colleagues in the Division of Molecular Radiation Biology, other UT Southwestern departments, and other UT campuses.

 The benefits of the residency include professional career training, a competitive salary and benefits package, and a professional allowance to support travel and other professional needs.
 Graduating residents are expected to be well-prepared for a career in clinical medical physics and for the American Board of Radiology examination in therapeutic radiological physics.
 Graduates are encouraged to become contributing members of the medical physics community at large.

 *We began requiring applicants to have a Ph.D. in 2011.

 **We accepted one transfer from a CAMPEP-accredited residency as a senior resident.

 Our residents have a first-time pass rate of 100% on all parts of the ABR exams.

 Applicants are expected to have completed a Ph.D. degree in medical physics, physics, or a related field by the position start date.
 Preference is given to graduates of CAMPEP-approved medical physics graduate programs, but all qualifications are considered in the review process.